ABOUT US / HISTORY

 our history

-Gemma Services was formed in 2019 when Silver Springs – Martin Luther School and theVillage united to operate as one single organization serving children, families, and communities across the Philadelphia region.
-Their similar histories, strongly rooted in the Lutheran and Presbyterian faith of their founders, date back to the late 19th Century when they were founded as orphanages in Philadelphia.
+Gemma Services was formed in 2019 by the merger of two long-standing Philadelphia nonprofit organizations: Silver Springs – Martin Luther School and theVillage.
+The two united to operate as one organization dedicated to accompanying people of all ages as they face life’s challenges.
+Their similar histories, strongly rooted in the Lutheran and Presbyterian faiths of their founders, date back to the late 19th Century when they were each founded as orphanages in Philadelphia.

 2019

-November: Gemma Services is formed by the merger of Silver Springs and theVillage
+November: Gemma Services is formed by the merger of Silver Springs and theVillage.

 Silver Springs: